zlogic/pterodapter/README.md

 `--destination=<hostport>` specifies the FortiVPN connection address, for example `--destination=fortivpn.example.com:443`.

 `--tunnel-domain=<domain>` specifies an optional argument indicating that only `<domain>` should be sent through the VPN, and all other domains should use a direct connection.
 Multiple domains can be specified; if no `--tunnel-domain` arguments are specified, all traffic will be sent through the VPN.
 This is implemented using IKEv2 traffic selectors and works as expected on macOS; Windows seems to have [issues with split routing](https://docs.strongswan.org/docs/5.9/howtos/forwarding.html#_split_tunneling_with_ikev2).
 To ensure that dynamic IPs are handled correctly, pterodapter will send updated routes (IKEv2 Traffic Selectors) when the client rekeys the session.
+If `--rnat-cidr` is specified, domains are handle as suffixes (e.g. `--tunnel-domain=example.com` will also route traffic to `subdomain.example.com`); otherwise, only full madomain matches will be routed to the VPN.

+`--rnat-cidr=<IP4CIDR>` specifies an optional argument indicating that RNAT mode should be enabled, for example `--rnat-cidr=192.168.40.0/24` will create a virtual subnet matching `192.168.40.0`-`192.168.40.255`.
+In RNAT mode, pterodapter will intercept DNS responses and remap external IP addresses to unused addresses on the RNAT subnet.
+This is done only for domains matching a suffix listed in `--tunnel-domain`.
+All IP traffic sent to a remapped address will be sent to the original external address.
+This approach simplifies the routing table (IKEv2 Traffic Selector) to use only one network or traffic selector; it also allows to use domain suffixes and handle DNS updates without reconnecting the client.
+RNAT (Revese NAT) is similar to [NAT hairpinning](https://en.wikipedia.org/wiki/Network_address_translation#NAT_hairpinning) but serves a different purpose.

 `--destination=<hostport>` specifies the hostname to send to the client when performing a client handshake.
 If not specified, will use `pterodapter` as the hostname.
 Windows refuses to connect if the hostname doesn't match connection settings; macOS prints a warning in the Console.